 Real Estate and Private Equity for Passive Investors: A Powerful Combination

-Real estate and private equity are two popular options for passive investors looking to diversify their portfolio and potentially generate passive income.
+While a comprehensive list of alternative asset classes can be very long, real estate and private equity are two popular options for passive investors looking to diversify their portfolio and potentially generate passive income.
 They are a powerful combination when used simultaneously.